Boarding school: Time

 Students generally need permission to go outside defined school bounds; they may be allowed to travel off-campus at certain times.

 Depending on country and context, boarding schools generally offer one or more options: full (students stay at the school full-time), weekly (students stay in the school from Monday through Friday, then return home for the weekend), or on a flexible schedule (students choose when to board, e.g. during exam week).

 Each student has an individual timetable, which in the early years allows little discretion.
 Boarders and day students are taught together in school hours and in most cases continue beyond the school day to include sports, clubs and societies, or excursions.

 British boarding schools have three terms a year, approximately twelve weeks each, with a few days' half-term holidays during which students are expected to go home or at least away from school.
 There may be several exeats, or weekends, in each half of the term when students may go home or away (e.g. international students may stay with their appointed guardians, or with a host family).
 Boarding students nowadays often go to school within easy traveling distance of their homes, and so may see their families frequently; e.g. families are encouraged to come and support school sports teams playing at home against other schools, or for school performances in music, drama, or theatre.
+It is recommended that international boarding school students have an appointed educational guardian.

 Some boarding schools allow only boarding students, while others have both boarding students and day students who go home at the end of the school day.
 Day students are sometimes known as day boys or day girls.
 Some schools welcome day students to attend breakfast and dinner, while others charge a fee.
 For schools that have designated study hours or quiet hours in the evenings, students on campus (including day students) are usually required to observe the same "quiet" rules (such as no television, students must stay in their rooms, library or study hall, etc.).
 Schools that have both boarding and day students sometimes describe themselves as semi-boarding schools or day boarding schools.
 Some schools also have students who board during the week but go home on weekends: these are known as weekly boarders, quasi-boarders, or five-day boarders.

-Other forms of residential schools
+Other forms of boarding schools

 Boarding schools are residential schools; however, not all residential schools are "classic" boarding schools.
 Other forms of residential schools include: